 WASHINGTON — U.S. Sens.
-Jim Inhofe (R-Okla.) and Bob Menendez (D-N.J.), co-chairs of the Senate Taiwan Caucus, praised President Trump’s announcement today of a planned $1.3 billion arms sale to Taiwan, the first major sale of U.S. weapons to Taiwan since President Trump took office.
+Jim Inhofe (R-Okla.) and Bob Menendez (D-N.J.), co-chairs of the Senate Taiwan Caucus, yesterday praised the president’s announcement of a planned arms package to Taiwan.
+Totaling $1.83 billion, this is the first major sale of U.S. weapons to Taiwan in four years.

 “I strongly support this sale to Taiwan and look forward to doing more in the coming years,” Inhofe said.
 “Taiwan is a great friend and ally.
 We share common values and beliefs, as well as commitments to democracy, free trade and security.
 Moving forward, I encourage the administration to consider the resumption of a regular and routine process for the provision of security assistance to Taiwan, in order to maintain Taiwan’s self-defense capabilities.”

 “I have long-supported efforts to help Taiwan – our close friend and ally -- modernize its military to meet its self-defense needs,” Senator Menendez said.
 “I’m pleased that the Administration is moving forward with this much-needed sale, and I will continue to advocate for more meaningful and material assistance.
 A strong, vibrant and democratic Taiwan is in the United States’ national interests.”